On Parabolic Subgroups of Symplectic Reflection Groups: Introduction

 This paper originated in the workshop on computational group theory in Oberwolfach in August 2021, where the third author mentioned in his talk the computational difficulties concerning parabolic subgroups of symplectic reflection groups \cite{Thiel21}.

 The third author would like to thank Alexander Hulpke and Eamonn O’Brien for explaining during the workshop how to overcome these difficulties; he also thanks Gunter Malle for reminding him of the question of whether the analogue of Steinberg’s Theorem holds for symplectic reflection groups.
 We moreover thank Gunter Malle for comments on an early version of this paper.
+We would like to thank the referee for a detailed reading of the paper and useful comments.

 This work is a contribution to the SFB-TRR 195 `Symbolic Tools in Mathematics and their Application' of the German Research Foundation (DFG).